 2) Practice Vulnerability

-Help your partner move towards you by allowing them to see your pain.
+If your partner is someone who shuts down, help your partner move towards you by allowing them to see your pain.
 Dig under the anger and connect with the hurt or fear that is fueling it.
 When you can express to your partner that you are feeling lonely and miss them, that you are feeling overwhelmed and need their help, or that you’re feeling frightened and need to know that they care — they will see you as softer and more approachable.
 It mobilizes their love for you, rather than their survival instinct.

 3) Be Diplomatic

 People like to be praised.
 Focus on the positive exceptions, and encourage more of what you want.
 If you must address something you don’t like, sandwich it in at least two positive comments and make sure it’s a “request” and not a “criticism.”
 Does this skill feel challenging when you’re angry?
 Consider your options when you’re feeling annoyed that your partner is checking out and not following through with household tasks (for example):

 - Option A: “I need to tell you what an inconsiderate a**hole you are, and I want you to sit here and agree with me.”
 [Not going to end well.]